 Fleas thrive in dark, warm and humid conditions.

-Firstly a couple of flea statistics.
-An adult flea can live for 1-2 weeks without a blood meal.
-An adult flea is also capable of jumping 8 inches vertically and 13 inches horizontally.
+An adult flea can live for 1-2 weeks without a blood meal and is capable of jumping 8 inches vertically and 13 inches horizontally.

 From you or other visitors: